 Let Right Step Show You How to Become a New You

-Like many life-altering experiences, the move from alcohol and drug addiction to a successful, lasting recovery is a process.
+Like many life-altering experiences, the move from drug and alcohol addiction to a successful, lasting recovery is a process.
 It requires a plan, and dedication to stick to the plan.
 But, first, there has to be the realization that a change is necessary.